raspberrypilearning/sonic-pi-competition-2014/README.md

 1. When you are ready to submit your entries, please return to the website to complete the [online entry form](http://raspberrypi.org/competitions/sonic-pi/enter).
 1. We must receive entries by **13th October 2014**, no later than 11:59:59 PM (local time).
 1. By submitting an entry you agree for it to be released under [the CC-BY-SA licence](https://creativecommons.org/licenses/by-sa/4.0/) and potentially hosted on our website.
+1. You must be avaliable to attend the final if you are selected as one of the 12 semi-finalists on 4th November 2014 in Cambridge, UK.

 ## Judging Criteria